Sayli555/e-shop/README.md

     `For Backend` :- Json-server deploy on railway.

 The clone is not defined the complete website but some functionalities of website like, Landing page, account & sign in section men, women product, payment page, cart checkout section  And Footer Part .
-Before sharing my experience about that project we want to show some snippets of our web-site.
+Before sharing my experience about that project I want to show some snippets of my web-site.

 ### `Desktop view`